code-with-amitk/Code-examples/Languages/programming_lang/c++/templates/class_templates/Examples/Stack/Ints-Strings/README.md

+## Question
+- Create a templated class, which implements stack.
+- Using this class we can create stack of ints,strings,floats etc.

 ### Notes
 - Type of class:
   - Type is stk<T>, so whenever class is used its used as stk<T>.
 Example